Jewish Heritage Tour

 After breakfast, we will journey into the cedar forested Middle Atlas, North Africa’s greatest mountain range.
 We will be crossing Berber villages of Azrou and Khenifra en route to Beni Mellal situated in the heart of the fertile Tadla Plain.

-The latter part of the journey sees the rad descend from the Atlas Mountains further south and down into the Haouz Plain, before reaching Marrakech.
+The latter part of this all-inclusive Morocco vacation package sees the rad descend from the Atlas Mountains further south and down into the Haouz Plain, before reaching Marrakech.